Natural Dog Health Remedies

 • Respiratory Disorders: sinusitis, rhinitis, asthma, chronic coughing, pneumonia.

-In addition to the above, more and more veterinarians are now incorporating acupuncture as a part of canine cancer treatment protocol, either to lessen the side effects of chemotherapy, boost the immune system and improve quality of life, or to actually inhibit the growth of the cancerous tumor itself.
+• Cancer: More and more veterinarians are now incorporating acupuncture as a part of canine cancer treatment protocol.
+Acupuncture is used either to lessen the side effects of chemotherapy, boost the immune system and improve quality of life, or to actually inhibit the growth of the cancerous tumor itself.

 Acupuncture for dogs is usually performed with small, tiny metal needles.